alistairdunn1/gamInflu/Readme.md

 ## Support

-For bug reports or feature requests, please open an issue on GitHub or contact the maintainer.
+For bug reports or feature requests, please open an issue on GitHub or contact **alistair.dunn@OceanEnvironmental.co.nz**.